martenframework/marten/docs/docs/development/generators.md

 description: Learn how to use generators in Marten.
 ---

-Marten features a generator mechanism that simplifies the creation of various abstractions, files and, structures within an existing project.
+Marten features a generator mechanism that simplifies the creation of various abstractions, files, and structures within an existing project.
 This feature facilitates the generation of key components such as [models](../models-and-databases/introduction), [schemas](../schemas/introduction), [emails](../emailing/introduction), or [applications](./applications).
 By leveraging generators, developers can improve their workflow and speed up the development of their Marten projects while following best practices.

 ## Usage